-If you are a stockholder of record, you may vote by granting a proxy.
-Specifically, you may vote:
+If you are a stockholder of record, you may authorize a proxy to vote your shares.
+Specifically, you may authorize a proxy to vote:

-• By Internet-If you have internet access, you may submit your proxy by going to www.proxyvote.com and by following the instructions on how to complete an electronic proxy card.
-You will need the 16-digit number included on your Notice of Internet Availability of Proxy Materials or your proxy card in order to vote by internet.
-Internet voting is available until 11:59 p.m., Eastern Daylight Time, on June 10, 2018.
+By Internet-If you have internet access, you may submit your proxy by going to www.proxyvote.com and following the instructions on how to complete an electronic proxy card.
+You will need the 16-digit number included on your Notice of Internet Availability of Proxy Materials or your proxy card in order to authorize a proxy to vote by internet.
+Internet voting is available until 11:59 p.m., Eastern Daylight Time, on June 7, 2020.

-- By Telephone-If you have access to a touch-tone telephone, you may submit your proxy by calling the telephone number specified on your Notice of Internet Availability of Proxy Materials or your proxy card and by following the recorded instructions.
-You will need the 16-digit number included on your Notice of Internet Availability of Proxy Materials or your proxy card in order to vote by telephone.
-Telephone voting is available until 11:59 p.m., Eastern Daylight Time, on June 10, 2018. - By Mail-You may vote by mail by requesting a proxy card from us, indicating your vote by completing, signing and dating the card where indicated and by mailing or otherwise returning the card in the envelope that will be provided to you.
+By Telephone-If you have access to a touch-tone telephone, you may submit your proxy by calling the telephone number specified on your Notice of Internet Availability of Proxy Materials or your proxy card and by following the recorded instructions.
+You will need the 16-digit number included on your Notice of Internet Availability of Proxy Materials or your proxy card in order to authorize a proxy to vote by telephone.
+Telephone voting is available until 11:59 p.m., Eastern Daylight Time, on June 7, 2020.

+By Mail-You may authorize a proxy to vote by mail by requesting a proxy card from us, indicating your vote by completing, signing and dating the card where indicated and by mailing or otherwise returning the card in the envelope that will be provided to you.
 You should sign your name exactly as it appears on the proxy card.
 If you are signing in a representative capacity (for example, as guardian, executor, trustee, custodian, attorney or officer of a corporation), indicate your name and title or capacity.
 If you sign and submit your proxy card without voting instructions, your shares will be voted "FOR" each director nominee named in this proxy statement with respect to Proposal No. 1, and "FOR" Proposals Nos.
-2 and 3 as recommended by the Board, and in accordance with the discretion of the holders of the proxy with respect to any other matter that may be voted on at the Annual Meeting.
+2 and 3 as recommended by the Board, and in accordance with the discretion of the holders of the proxy with respect to any other matter that may properly come before the Annual Meeting.